School of Global Health and the University of Tokyo Explore the Integration of Traditional Wisdom and Global Health

 Moving forward, the School of Global Health will continue to advance this mission through research, education, and international collaboration.

-More information: Jiayu Li <jiayu.l@chula.ac.th>
+More information: Dr. Jiayu Li <jiayu.l@chula.ac.th>